 For more than 50 years, CNPS has been leading efforts to review and rank the rarity of California’s native plants.
 This is an iterative and scientifically vetted process made possible through a community of scientists and volunteers working throughout the state and nation, and in working closely with the California Natural Diversity Database (CNDDB) of the California Department of Fish and Wildlife.
 This important data builds a foundation for the ongoing stewardship, appreciation, and conservation of California’s rare and endangered plants.

 (For the process of reviewing rare lichens, please see Sponsoring Lichens of Conservation Concern.)

 How to recommend a change or addition to the Inventory

 In order to expedite the review and processing of major changes (additions, deletions, or rank changes), we ask that requesters formally “sponsor” proposed changes by using our sponsorship package.
 This procedure is more efficient because it specifies the type of data we need, organizes the information in a standard format, and makes it easier to identify data gaps.
 The sponsorship package requests supporting data and rationale for a proposed major change and consists of 4 documents, which can be downloaded using the links below:

 Rare Plant Status Review Groups and Forum

 Who can participate?

 CNPS solicits information about proposed changes to the CNPS Inventory as part of its review process.
-The CNPS Rare Plant Program encourages anyone who has knowledge about native plants, particularly rare plants, to contribute their comments/data as a Rare Plant Status Reviewer via the Rare Plant Status Review Forum.
+The CNPS Rare Plant Program encourages anyone who has knowledge about native plants, particularly rare plants, to contribute their comments and data as a Rare Plant Status Reviewer via the Rare Plant Status Review Forum.

 In order to join a Regional Plant Status Review Group and/or become a member of the Rare Plant Status Review Forum, please fill out and submit the online Rare Plant Status Reviewer Form.